Peyton Stearns: 2025: First WTA 1000 semifinal and top-10 wins

 In February, at the Dubai Championships, Stearns defeated Ons Jabeur in the first round and then overcame world No. 8, Zheng Qinwen, in three sets to record her first win against a top-10 ranked player.
 She lost in the third round to 12th seed Mirra Andreeva in a match played later on the same day as her encounter with Zheng due to rain interruptions setting the tournament schedule back.

 In April, at the Madrid Open, Stearns defeated Kimberly Birrell, 15th seed Amanda Anisimova and qualifier Rebeka Masarova to reach the fourth round, where she lost to world No. 1, Aryna Sabalenka.
-At the next WTA 1000, the 2025 Italian Open, Stearns reached back-to-back fourth rounds with an upset over fifth seed Madison Keys.
+At the next WTA 1000, the Italian Open, Stearns reached back-to-back fourth rounds with an upset over fifth seed Madison Keys.
 Next she defeated Naomi Osaka to reach her second WTA 1000 quarterfinal and first on clay.
-Stearns then overcame 16th seed Elina Svitolina to make it through to her first WTA 1000 semifinal, which she lost to sixth seed (and eventual champion) Jasmine Paolini.
+Stearns then overcame 16th seed Elina Svitolina to make it through to her first WTA 1000 semifinal, which she lost to sixth seed, and eventual champion, Jasmine Paolini.

+2026: Second WTA Tour title

+At the Australian Open, Stearns defeated Sofia Kenin and Petra Marčinko to reach the third round, at which point her run was ended by world No. 3, Amanda Anisimova.

+Seeded fourth at the ATX Open, she recorded wins over Francesca Jones, Kaja Juvan, Oksana Selekhmeteva and Kimberly Birrell to make it through to the final.
+Stearns won the championship match against Taylor Townsend to claim her second WTA Tour title.

+In September at the Guadalajara Open, she defeated Emiliana Arango, fourth seed Diane Parry, wildcard entrant Sloane Stephens and eighth seed Liudmila Samsonova to reach the final,.where she lost to second seed and defending champion Iva Jovic.